The exclusions you should be aware of:

-Once your dog is aged over 8, many insurers will not cover the cost of putting your pet to sleep or cremation, unless it was in an accident – even if you have selected a ‘farewell’ type add-on.
+Once your dog is aged over nine some insurers will not cover the cost of putting your pet to sleep or cremation, unless it was in an accident – even if you have selected a ‘farewell’ type add-on.

-Keep proof of what you paid or donated for your dog, some insurers, like Direct Line, require this.
+Keep proof of what you paid or donated for your dog.
+Some insurers, like Direct Line, will ask for this.

 Forget it.
 Most insurers will not pay any vet fees if the condition is related to breeding.
 If you decide to use your dog for commercial breeding, beware that, with some insurers, your entire policy could be invalidated.

 8. Keep your insurer informed